New Jersey Route 44T: History

 The plans for a tunnel across the Delaware River from Gloucester County, New Jersey to Philadelphia, Pennsylvania date back to 1930, when the state of New Jersey set aside funding to study the feasibility of such an accomplishment.
 The origination for the tunnel were by local businessmen and officials who suggested another crossing across the Delaware after the success with the Benjamin Franklin Bridge.
 This coincided with plans in 1930 to build new tunnels from New York to New Jersey and vice versa with Pennsylvania.
-The states of New Jersey and Pennsylvania continued further interest, with Governor Gifford Pinchot signing a preliminary bill at Harrisburg, Pennsylvania on December 23, 1933 for a new tunnel.
+The states of New Jersey and Pennsylvania continued further interest, with Governor Gifford Pinchot signing a preliminary bill at Harrisburg, Pennsylvania on December 23, 1933, for a new tunnel.
 The tunnel was proposed to be 10 mi south of the Benjamin Franklin Bridge in Camden.
 In May 1935, the New Jersey State Highway Department started purchasing lands around the proposed tunnel location in Paulsboro for the construction, which as proposed would take about two years to construct and provide 4,000 jobs to men in the region.
 In 1937, the Gloucester County Tunnel Commission was authorized by legislature to help foresee ownership and construction of the new tunnel, which had yet to be constructed.
 After another year of financial setbacks, the permits to the construct the Gloucester County Tunnel was approved once again, despite protests by officials in Philadelphia.
 The project at this point would cost $17.5 million (1938 USD) to construct.
 The Pennsylvania State Legislature in Harrisburg performed the same actions a year later.

 As a result of the signing of the roadway in New Jersey, the New Jersey State Legislature set forth the proposed designation of State Highway Route 44-T as the approaches to the tunnel and a freeway built off the tunnel.
 The designation came as a spur of U.S. Route 130/State Highway Route 44 in Paulsboro.
 A year later, the Route 44-T designation was extended to end at State Highway Route 42 in Williamstown.
 Although plans for a tunnel continued into the late 1940s, no tunnel was ever constructed.
 Planned expansion of the Philadelphia International Airport forced Pennsylvania officials to back out of the proposed tunnel alignment.
 The project soon morphed into designing and constructing the Walt Whitman Bridge thereafter.
-The Route 44-T designation was repealed by the state highway renumbering on January 1, 1953.